emc-mongoose/mongoose/doc/changelog/java11/README.md

 ### End User

-The I/O byte rate is improved in all cases (from +1,25 % up to +70,39 %)
+For the end user performance case the real storage had been used (S3 either FS).
+The concurrency limit was equal to 100 and the mean I/O byte rate was measured.
+The mean I/O byte rate is improved in all cases (from +1,25 % up to +70,39 %)

 ![](../../images/create_perf_java_8vs11.png)